shoutrain/ComEgg/README.md

 2015/03/14 ~ NOW
 ---------
 1. I gave up developing ComEgg as an realistic project.
 ComEgg will be an insteresting project for research.
-2. ComEgg will be developing as an gene evolution tools.
+2. comEgg will be developing as an gene evolution tools.
 Same thinking, different roles and same worker bodies.
-3. Re-factor the infrastructure of ComEgg, include plugin, network, system.
+3. re-factor the infrastructure of ComEgg, include plugin, network, system.
-4. Re-define the RDS.
+4. re-define the RDS.
-5. Add log functions to represent the run-time status and information.
+5. add log functions to represent the run-time status and information.
+6. delete most of obsoleted classes, new ComEgg don't need them.